Updated: 07/07/18 | July 7th, 2018

 All types of accommodations have risks (maids steal from hotel rooms, dorm mates take clothes from hostels, Couchsurfing hosts get creepy), which is why these rules are important.
 I don’t think apartment rentals are any less safe than your other options, and the benefits greatly outweigh the perceived danger.

-And it’s that personal touch that makes apartment rentals the best budget option for those without hotel points or the desire to stay in a hostel.
+And it’s that personal touch that makes Airbnb like apartments the best budget option for those without hotel points or the desire to stay in a hostel.

 If you’ve been on the fence about it, don’t be.
-It will be a great experience.
+Airbnb style places are a great experience.